You are currently viewing How to Select Columns by Name in R?

 4. Conclusion

 In this article, you have learned how to select columns by names in the R programming language.
-To select columns in R you can use either R base df[] notation or select() function from dplyr package.
+To select columns in R you can use either R base df[] notation or the select() function from the dplyr package.

 Related Articles